-FINDING 2019-001 BANK RECONCILIATIONS
+FINDING 2020-001 - BANK RECONCILIATIONS

-Under Government Auditing Standards, the auditor is required to obtain an understanding of the entity's internal control relevant to the audit.
-Internal Control is defined as a process affected by those charged with governance, management, and other personnel that is designed to provide reasonable assurance about the achievement of the entity's objectives with regards to the reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+The auditor is required to obtain an understanding of the entity's internal control relevant to the audit.
+Internal control is defined as a process affected by those charged with governance, management, and other personnel that is designed to provide reasonable assurance about the achievement of the entity's objectives with regards to the reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.